How to Hire Temporary Employees Via a Temp Agency in 5 Steps

 Once the temporary employee starts working with your company, pay close attention to how they do the job.
 If you’re not satisfied with their performance, contact the temp agency immediately.
 It has to take action and resolve any issue, as the worker is its employee, not yours.
 Many temp agencies will also give you a grace period of 30 to 90 days where you can tell them the employee isn’t a good fit, and they will replace that employee with another worker.

 Depending on the role you need to fill, getting to this step yourself could take nearly 50 days.
-Using a temp agency can greatly reduce that time and, if the temp agency has a worker waiting, it could be less than one week.
+Using a temp agency can significantly reduce that time—and if the temp agency has a worker waiting, it could be less than one week.

 Pros & Cons of Hiring Through a Temp Agency